-The Strategic Report is set out beginning on page 16.
+The directors submit their report, the related Strategic Report and Corporate Governance Report and the audited financial statements of Secure Trust Bank PLC and its subsidiaries (the 'Group') for the year ended 31 December 2016.
+The Strategic Report is set out beginning on page 14.
 This Directors' Report also includes additional disclosures required by the UKLA's Disclosure and Transparency Rules and Listing Rules.
 Some of the matters normally included in the Directors' Report are included by reference as indicated below.